joecgo/GenevaEngine/README.md

 * [Box2D](https://box2d.org/)

 ## Code Overview
-The engine is still a work in progress, but here is an overview of what I have implemented so far.
+The engine is still a work in progress, but here is an overview of some of the important components I have implemented so far.

 #### Table of Contents
 * [Game Loop](#game-loop)